gillian-guide/gillian-guide.github.io/docs/en/essential-modding/zolikapatch.md

 1. Go to [Zolika1351's Zone](https://zolika1351.pages.dev/mods/ivpatch).
 2. Scroll to the bottom of the page and download the latest version.
 3. Extract :material-zip-box:`ZolikaPatch_vx_x.zip` into the game folder.
+    - Consider re-running the Setup Utility if you used it on the [Optimization](../../optimization.md) or [Additional Setup](../../additional-setup.md) pages.

 !!! warning "If using FusionFix..."
     Open :material-file-cog:`ZolikaPatch.ini` and disable the following options: